 - We wanted it to look like it belonged in our home.

 - We wanted to add a unique and industrial feel to the baby gate.

-All of this helped us to plan the design and execution of our Industrial DIY Baby Gate.
+All of this helped us to plan the design and execution of our custom baby gate.